PakmanGames/ruby-mastermind/README.md

 A console based game of Mastermind written in Ruby.
 The game utilizes the rainbow gem to create colourful output in the terminal.

-Learn how to play mastermind [here](https://www.wikihow.com/Play-Mastermind).
+Learn how to play mastermind click [here](https://www.wikihow.com/Play-Mastermind).
 For those who would rather prefer a TikTok brainrot video version click [here](https://www.youtube.com/watch?v=EF2oeSnTYgY) to learn more.

 ## Running the Game